 Example #1: Pizza, sandwich, and salads

 Your WooCommerce mix and match products offering may vary slightly depending on what you're selling.
 However, the core concept remains the same.
-Essentially, you allow your customers to build their own meal.
+Essentially, you allow your customers to build their own meals.
 For instance, if you were selling pizzas then you’d let customers choose their base, sauce, toppings, and dips.
 They mix and match the pizza options to create their own customized pizza - all using WordPress and WooCommerce.

 Example #2: Gift hampers and product boxes